 One of the most dependable food delivery establishments in my view, Grain kept me nourished during my 14-day stay-home notice.
 A friend recommended it to me and I ended up being quite addicted to their food that half of my meals during those 2 weeks were from them.
 For a delivery-focused establishment (even long before this current situation) and given their focus on healthier meals, the price point is quite reasonable.
 I was hooked to their version of the Basil Thunder Tea Rice (S$10.95) which was flavorful and had a sweetness that I normally don’t find in this dish as well as their Caramelised Beef Char Siew (S$12.95).

-Grain has also recently partnered with KOI and you can now order your favorite bubble teas from Grain as well.
+Grain has also recently partnered with KOI and you can now have your favorite bubble teas delivered from Grain as well.

 Operating Hours: 11AM to 2PM, 6PM to 9:30PM